furechan/pydev-toy/README.md

 > **Warning**
-This project installs a script called `pydev` with the same name as other projects like [pydev](https://pypi.org/project/pydev/).
+This project installs a script called `pydev` which is the same name as other projects like [pydev](https://pypi.org/project/pydev/).

 You can install the latest version of this package with pip/pipx.